nhduong/nhduong.github.io/content/pages/cilab.md

      ```bash
      ssh -i ~/.ssh/id_ed25519 your_username@workstation_ip_address -p 1004
      ```
+     where `-i ~/.ssh/id_ed25519` specifies the path to your private key file.
+You can think of this as sending your password to the workstation.
+But here, the password is not sent in plain text, it is encrypted with your private key.
     - If everything is set up correctly, you should be able to log in to the workstation without entering a password.
 4. **(Optional) Add the SSH key to the SSH agent**
    - If you want to use the SSH key without entering the passphrase or path to the key every time, you can add the SSH key to the SSH agent.